 Your child should not attend childcare if your child or a member of your household has symptoms of COVID-19.
 You should keep your child at home and contact your GP.

-If your child displays symptoms of COVID-19, your childcare provider will arrange for them to be collected and will advise you to contact your GP.
+If your child is in childcare and displays symptoms of COVID-19, your childcare provider will arrange for them to be collected and will advise you to contact your GP.